History of Mauritius in Timeline

 2008: Nobel Prize for Literature

-2008: Privy Council judgment on Raphaël Fishing Company
+2008: Privy Council Judgment on Fishing Rights

-April 2010: UK declares Chagos Marine Protected Area
+April 2010: UK declares Chagos Marine Protected Area (MPA)

-December 2010: Mauritius initiates proceedings against the UK
+December 2010: Mauritius initiates proceedings against the UK under UNCLOS

 2010: Co-management treaty reached by France and Mauritius

-In the 2010 elections the Labour–MSM–PMSD alliance secured power and Navin Ramgoolam remained PM.
+In the 2010 elections, the Labour–MSM–PMSD alliance secured power, and Navin Ramgoolam remained PM.

 2011: Mauritius ranks second in air quality index by WHO